uncle-barchen/ruqmoi/ruqmoi.md

 There are also those who practice "divination" for these purposes.
 But this use of divination, to communicate with the divine primarily to be in relationship with the divine, has largely been forgotten.
 Here, too, the allure of power and profit that gave birth to the priest makes most diviners into Fortune Tellers.
-Nothing wrong with this line of work, even though we look down on them quite a bit if we are Modern or Scientific.
+Nothing wrong with this line of work, even though they look down on them quite a bit who consider themselves Modern or Scientific.
 So you get the workforce you expect, and many modern Fortune Tellers are indeed shysters.
 Nonetheless, the use of divinatory techniques to communicate across the realms is possible, indeed desirable.